blairecas/spcplay/readme.txt

 Usage: RUN SPCP FILE[/Y] (both FILE.SPC and FILE.INS must be present on device)
        /Y - will try to play on AY reg #14 instead of default LPT port A /P:XXXXXX - play on PPU reg XXXXXX (low byte)

+Take SPCPLA.DSK file, use emulator from https://github.com/nzeemin/ukncbtl Type RUN SPCP SOLDAT
+There are some other songs by Manwe on this disk (dir *.spc)